fqqlsun/LEAF_production/docs/user_manual.md

 **`conda install -c conda-forge earthengine-api`**

-Lastly, Authenticate with GEE by running **`earthengine authenticate`** command and follow the instructions.
+Lastly, authenticate with GEE by running **`earthengine authenticate`** command and follow the instructions.
 A URL will be provided that generates an authorization code upon agreement.
 Copy the authorization code and enter it as the input of the command line.

 ### 1.3 Make a copy of the LEAF production tool from GitHub
-There are two ways in which you can obtain the source code hosted on Github.
+There are two ways to obtain the source code hosted on Github.

 1. Download the source code from the option you can see when you land on github source code.